MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/other/index.md

 ## [Tizen](tizen.md)

 Tizen .NET enables you to build .NET applications with Xamarin.Forms and the Tizen .NET Framework.
-Tizen is supported by Samsung.

 ## [WPF](wpf.md)

 Xamarin.Forms now has preview support for Windows Presentation Foundation (WPF) apps.
-WPF is a community-supported platform.